 – Lunch: starts from 120:- for ‘lunch of the day’ and goes up to 200:-

 – Dinner: Starting from 200:- to 300:- for a main dish

 – Water at restaurant/bars is always free (unless you ask for sparkling).

 I believe that depending on your interests, the expenses differ from ours, as well as priorities and the amount one wants to save.
-For example we do not spend money on gym or sports activities, either due to company perks or just by going for a run outdoor in one of the close by areas.
+For example we do not spend money on gym or sports activities, either due to company perks or because we go for a run outdoors in one of the close by areas.
 If you need more details on how it is like to live in Stockholm, have a look here.
 So all in all, we spend approximately 17500 SEK per month.
 Is it more than what one would spend in their homecountry, maybe, depending on the country you are comparing it with.
-Some things are definitely more expensive here in Stockholm than elsewhere in Sweden or in the World, the same way as some things could be cheaper.
+Some things are definitely more expensive here in Stockholm than elsewhere in Sweden or in the World.
+However, some might be a little bit cheaper.

-At the end of the day, it is a matter of balancing and prioritizing expenses over others and being aware of these costs here in Sweden.
+At the end of the day, it is a matter of balancing and prioritizing expenses and being aware of these costs here in Sweden.

 I hope this will help you a little more if you are planning on moving to Sweden, and especially Stockholm!
 If you need more info about Stockholm on a budget, click here.

 ⇒ If there is anything you think is important to consider, please share in the comments!!